Chumbawamba: Tubthumper - mainstream success and political controversy (1997–1999)

+WYSIWYG and leaving EMI (2000–2001)

 Chumbawamba released the album WYSIWYG in 2000, which included a cover of the early Bee Gees song "New York Mining Disaster".
 The single "She's Got All The Friends That Money Can Buy" was backed by "Passenger List For Doomed Flight 1721", a song that listed all of the people that the band would like to see "disappear".
 The list of unfortunates included Tony Blair, Ally McBeal and Bono.
 Chumbawamba parted from EMI in 2001.
 The band later said that they got what they wanted from the deal with EMI: "we released some great records, we travelled all over the world, appeared on all these TV programmes, and we made loads of money, a lot of which we gave away or ploughed into worthwhile causes".

 To celebrate their 20 years together, the band made a documentary film based on footage that they had recorded over the past two decades.
 Originally intended to be simply a compilation of their videos, the result was entitled Well Done, Now Sod off.
 The title was taken from an early review of a Chumbawamba record and the film included both lovers and haters of the band.

-Mutt Records
+With Mutt Records (2002–2004)

 Chumbawamba formed Mutt Records, their own record label, in 2002.
 It released their albums Readymades (2002), Revenger's Tragedy (2003 soundtrack), and Un (2004).

-No Masters Records
+With No Masters Records (2005–2011)

+In 2005, Chumbawamba moved to a cut-down acoustic lineup.
+This saw the departure of long-time members Danbert Nobacon, Alice Nutter, Harry Hamer and Dunstan Bruce, leaving a 4-person lineup featuring founder members Lou Watts and Boff Whalley with later additions Jude Abbott and long-term producer Neil Ferguson.

 No Masters Records released Chumbawamba's A Singsong and a Scrap in 2005.

 In 2007, Chumbawamba played at the Glastonbury Festival.
 In early 2007, the band announced via their website that a new album was in the works, stating that "the new album will be acoustic and probably won't sound like A Singsong and a Scrap".

 The result was The Boy Bands Have Won, released on 3 March 2008 in the UK and 14 March in mainland Europe.
 The record contained 25 tracks, some of them full-length songs, some of them no more than a minute long and was again acoustic folk in style.
-The album features the Oysterband, Roy Bailey and Barry Coope amongst others.
+The album is the debut of Phil Moody as a band member, and features the Oysterband, Roy Bailey and Barry Coope amongst others.

 In late 2009 Chumbawamba toured northern England in their self-penned pantomime, a comedy musical entitled Riot, Rebellion & Bloody Insurrection with the Red Ladder Theatre Company.
 In late February 2010 they released their 15th album, titled ABCDEFG.

 In September 2011, past and present band members protested when the UK Independence Party used "Tubthumping" at their annual conference.